Agile project management software is accepted by more organizations in a variety of industries than anytime before.

 Having a Backlog section

-In any type of Agile method, having a backlog to record tasks which be done later is essential.
+In any type of Agile method, having a backlog to record tasks that be done later is essential.

 The tasks in the backlog could be moved from the backlog to each iteration or sprint so the team can work on them when needed.